yclas/guides/docs/api-documentation.md

 ### Custom fields ads

 This is meta information regarding extra fields for the Advertisement.
-It will return all the custom fields for all the categories.
+Will return all the custom fields for all the categories.

 `GET /api/v1/customfields/ads`

 For a specific ad:

 `GET /api/v1/ads/6` in the array `customfield`.

 `GET /api/v1/listings/6` in the array `customfield`.

 ### Custom fields category